CenterForOpenScience/osc/site/content/2013-12-11-chasing-paper.md

 Date: 2013-12-11 11:30
 Slug: chasing-paper

 _This is part one of a three part post.
-Parts two and three will appear tomorrow and Friday._
+Parts [two](http://osc.centerforopenscience.org/2013/12/12/chasing-paper-2/) and [three](http://osc.centerforopenscience.org/2013/12/13/chasing-paper-3/) have now been posted._

 The academic paper is old - older than the steam engine, the pocket watch, the piano, and the light bulb.
 The first journal, [Philosophical Transactions](http://rstl.royalsocietypublishing.org/), was published on March 6th, 1665.
 Now that doesn’t mean that the journal article format is obsolete - many inventions much older are still in wide use today.
 But after a third of a millenium, it’s only natural that the format needs some serious updating.